 Poised for a brand refresh, we then worked with Folks Like Them to transition their old Wix website and store to an updated Squarespace build combined with a Shopify store.
 We built out 2 main sales funnels: (1) An ascension funnel that would target the band's warm audience with an offer for their latest CD and (2) a free + shipping/ handling campaign for a signed CD that incorporated two upsells of additional albums.

-From the end of March through to the end of April we spent $8,985 in ad spend and generated $14,520 in revenue.
+From the end of March through to the end of April, at scale our campaigns produced a 1.6x ROAS.
 The majority of that revenue was from new, first time customers who will soon be entering a post-purchase workflow that will continue to make regular sales offers for the purpose of increasing customer lifetime value through ascension.